PyRepair/maniple/training-data/summarize-experiment/pandas/169/prompt_response_response_2.md

     if is_transposed:
         data = data.T

-    result = None
-    if not data.empty:  # Check for sufficient data before calculating quantile result = data._data.quantile(
+    result = data._data.quantile(
         qs=q, axis=1, interpolation=interpolation, transposed=is_transposed
     )

-    if result is not None:
     if result.ndim == 2:
         result = self._constructor(result)
     else:
         result = self._constructor_sliced(result, name=q)

     if is_transposed:
         result = result.T

     return result
 ```

-In the corrected code, we have added a validation check at the beginning of the 'quantile' method to handle empty DataFrames.
-Additionally, we introduced a check for sufficient data before attempting to perform the quantile calculation.
+In the corrected function, we added a conditional check for an empty DataFrame at the beginning of the function.
+If the DataFrame is empty, the function returns an empty Series or DataFrame based on the type of input parameter `q`.
+This handles the edge case of an empty DataFrame effectively.

-The corrected function can be used as a drop-in replacement for the buggy version to resolve the issue reported on GitHub.
+The revised function can now be used as a drop-in replacement for the buggy version of the function.